tflynn615/Tweet_Stock_Analysis/README.md

 **Description of current accuracy score:**
  - As mentioned above the current model yields an accuracy score of 97%.
 Meaning the model can predict if a given stock is liquid (above avg daily volume ) feeding the dataset with extreme accuracy.

+## Conclusion
+Through our research, we identified that our original hypothesis was indeed correct that Twitter activity has an impact and correlation with stock activity.
+From our findings, we were able to predict with a 97% accuracy of Tweets vs Stock Liquidity.
+Regarding twitter vs action price, we were not able to find a strong correlation, but we identified ways for research to be investigated further through next step iterations.

+For next step iterations, there is opportunity to further drill into qualititative tweet features using Vader, to categorize tweets through positive, neutral, or negative tweets to further verify their impact on stock liquidity and of course price action.
+We believe that this next step iteration can be cruical to confirm if there is truly no further unknowns to uncover of tweets vs price action as well as further strengthen analysis possibilities based on positive, negative, or neutral sentiment.